In recent years, three times as many officers in the U.S. have perished from suicide than from criminal assault.

--20 officers have taken their own lives in Fairfield County, CT, and Westchester County, NY, over the last five years.
+About twenty officers took their own lives in Fairfield County, CT, and Westchester County, NY, in a five-year span.
 That’s four per year; these rates are alarming, and the numbers are based on the best estimates of local law enforcement officials.
 They correspond to the striking levels of Post Traumatic Stress Disorder (PTSD) seen among cops and their struggles to cope with the unimaginable horrors associated with their assignments.

 Each number tells a tragic story, but Life Line Chaplaincy is striving to rewrite that story among first responders.